yang-yz716/academic-kickstart-1/content/en/project/Distributed SLAM system/index.md

 {{< figure src="2222.jpg" title="" lightbox="true" >}}

-The real shot and structure layout of the scene are shown in the figure
+The real shot and structure layout of the scene are shown in the figure.

 {{< figure src="MAPPING.jpg" title="" lightbox="true" >}}